r-lib/tidyselect/tests/testthat/_snaps/eval-walk.md

         data %>% select(where(is_integer))

       i Please update your code.
-      This warning is displayed once per session.
+      This warning is displayed once every 8 hours.
     Code
       invisible(select_loc(iris, is.numeric))
     Condition